Nebucatnetzer/borg-qt/README.md

 ### Installing

+1.
 Installing Borg-Qt is very simple.
 Download the binary for your operating system here: <https://github.com/borgqt/borg-qt/releases>

+2.
+Copy the config file from docs/borg_qt.conf.example to `~/.config/borg_qt/borg_qt.conf` and edit it to contain a valid path to your BorgBackup repository and the password.
+Put all your changes into the `[borgqt]` section.
+As of now there is no automated way to setup Borg-Qt.

+3.
-You can then either run it by double clicking on it or by copying it to `~/.local/bin/` like Borg.
+Run the binary by double clicking on it or by copying it to `~/.local/bin/` like Borg.
 If you do that you might want to create a desktop file for it.
 Puth the following code into a `borg-qt.desktop` file in `~/.local/share/applications/`.